Backed by SSL, our online bonding process is secure. We are committed to your privacy.

-How much does an insurance adjuster bond cost in California?
+How much does a California insurance adjuster bond cost?

-The California Producer Licensing Bureau requires public insurance adjusters to post $20,000 surety bonds, and private insurance adjusters to post $2,000 surety bonds.
+The California Producer Licensing Bureau requires public insurance adjusters to post $20,000 surety bonds and independent insurance adjusters to post $2,000 surety bonds.

-SuretyBonds.com issues both public insurance adjusters and private insurance adjusters instantly for just $100.
+Public insurance adjuster bonds and independent adjuster bonds are both issued instantly for just $100.
 Simply click Buy Now to purchase your bond online using our secure bond checkout.
 It only takes a few minutes to be on your way to getting bonded as an insurance adjuster in California.

 Why do I need this bond?